jboulineau/jboulineau.github.io/_drafts/what-is-integrity.md

 >2. the state of being whole, entire, or undiminished: to preserve the integrity of the empire.
 >3. a sound, unimpaired, or perfect condition: the integrity of a ship's hull.

 And we all nod.
 But, what does it mean **_really_**?
-Itegrity is defined by the characteristics that, without which, we would no longer be who we are.
+Integrity is defined by the characteristics that, without which, we would no longer be who we are.
 Or, perhaps, who we are supposed to be.

 So, here's what I'm struggling with now.
-What are the unchangable principles on which I stand, regardless of the cost?
+What are the immutable principles on which I stand, regardless of the cost?
 For what will I sacrifice everything?
 Until I know that, can I claim that I have integrity?
 I conclude the answer is 'no.'